How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: CoT Planning Horizon

-As shown in \cref{fig:probing-answer-by-layer}, LLMs can sometimes sense the gist of the answer early on, particularly for those emphasizing semantic understanding rather than explicit multi-step reasoning.
-To illustrate with more clarity, \cref{fig:spike-32b} depicts the probing dynamics on CSQA, a task focusing on semantics and knowledge, in which an early spike in probing accuracy is notably evident.
+As shown in \cref{fig:probing-answer-by-layer}, LLMs can sometimes ``sense'' the gist of the answer early on, particularly for those emphasizing semantic understanding rather than explicit multi-step reasoning.
+To illustrate with more clarity, \cref{fig:spike-32b} depicts the probing dynamics on CSQA and MMLU, which focus more on semantics and knowledge, in which an early spike in probing accuracy is notably evident, in contrast to tasks like Parity.
 By the full evaluation results presented in \cref{fig:spike-32b-full-a} and \cref{fig:spike-32b-full-b}, it appears that early hidden states do possess certain information predictive of the final answers, just as observed in prior works \cite{azaria-mitchell-2023-internal,gottesman-geva-2024-estimating,afzal-etal-2025-knowing}.

 However, our in-depth analysis suggests that these coarse predictive signals primarily reflect a vague perceptual cue, but not resulting from exercising a pre-planned reasoning path.
 We proceed to compare the performance of this early coarse signal, with that of true reasoning via CoT, as well as direct answering without CoT; the results are presented in \cref{fig:acc-32b} (full results in \cref{fig:acc-32b-full}).
 Across almost all tasks, early final-answer planning yields lower task accuracy than both standard reasoning with CoT and direct answering without CoT.
 Therefore, even with comparable reasoning budgets, early planning remains less effective than direct answering.
 The performance gap further widens substantially when CoT is applied, strongly indicating that such coarse signals \textbf{do not arise from precise plans in latent space}.